SuperGlobal/club-asee-bot-2017/README.md

 #Columbots ASEE 2017
+## Drawings
+The Solidworks drawings may not complete, there is a local library used for some of the more common/general parts not specific to this robot.
+Things like boards, dowels etc may require a separate library download.
+A link to said library download will be added when it becomes available, contact for more information.

+## Competition Rules
 *These rules are subject to change and should be used as a reference only.
 For up to date, official rules refer to the website.

 ###Objective